tritemio/FRETBursts/docs/source/fit.rst

 ------------------
 Lmfit provides a simple and flexible interface for non-linear least squares and other minimization methods.
-All the model parameters can be fixed/varied, have bounds (min, max) or constrained to an algebric expression.
+All the model parameters can be fixed/varied, have bounds (min, max) or constrained to an algebraic expression.

 Moreover lmfit provides a Model class and a set of built-in models that allows to express curve-fitting problems in an compact and expressive